L&I Claim Closure

 What Happens After Claim Closure?

-- If you do nothing, after 60 days the closing order becomes final.
+- If you do nothing, after 60 days, the closing order becomes final.

 The Rules and Reality of Claim Closure

-The medical care treatment rule
+The medical care rule

-You are entitled to medical treatment until your job related medical condition reaches maximum medical improvement (MMI).
+You are entitled to medical treatment until your job-related medical condition reaches maximum medical improvement (MMI).
 Maximum medical improvement means additional treatment is not likely to improve the condition.

 The medical care reality